Road safety education

 People with Special Educational Needs and Disabilities (SEND)

-'Able To Travel' is a free travel training scheme run by TfL in partnership with Barnet Council, Metropolitan Police Service and London Sovereign (bus company).
+'Able To Travel' is a free travel training scheme run by TfL in partnership with Barnet Council, Metropolitan Police Service and First Bus London.

 It is aimed at both children and adults with SEND to work towards independence and/or increasing confidence with travelling on public transport.
 Sessions take place on a bus in Edgware.
 For more information, please email road.safety@barnet.gov.uk.